sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/03-isolated_vnet.md

 ## Solution Guide

-## 1. Create VNets 3 and 4 in hubs
+## 1. Create VNets 3 and 4 in hubs 1 and 2

 Creates two additional VNets: